tsugumasa320/tsugumasa320.github.io/_pages/about.md

   - /about.html
 ---

-I am a master's student at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/) and [The Lab. for Sound and People with Computing](https://lspc.slis.tsukuba.ac.jp/). where I'm conducting research on neural audio synthesis.
-My ultimate goal is to create innovative musical instruments and explore new possibilities in music.
+I am a master's student at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/) and [The Lab. for Sound and People with Computing](https://lspc.slis.tsukuba.ac.jp/).
+I am currently researching neural audio synthesis, and my ultimate goal is to create innovative musical instruments and explore new possibilities in music.

-Prior to joining the master's program,
+Before starting my master's program,
-I spent five years working in the development and design department of [washing machines](https://panasonic.jp/wash/products.html) at [Panasonic](https://www.panasonic.com/global/about.html).
+I worked five years working in the development and design department of [washing machines](https://panasonic.jp/wash/products.html) at [Panasonic](https://www.panasonic.com/global/about.html).

 Outside of my academic pursuits, I enjoy participating in the activities of Electronicos Fantasticos! where I create musical instruments from household appliances.
 I also have experience making M4L plug-ins, guitar effectors, and circuit-bendable toys.
 I'm also interested in modular synths and have plans to build one in the future.

-I participate in the activities of [Electronicos Fantasticos!](https://www.electronicosfantasticos.com/) and make a home appliance instruments.
-Additionally, I have experience making M4L plug-ins, guitar effectors, and circuit-bendable toys.
-I am also interested in modular synths and have aspirations of building one in the future.

 My interest
 ======